jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 The folder contains a number of files, including the *WhiteboxTools* executable file, the *whitebox_tools.py* python script, the WhiteboxTools Runner (*wb_runner.py*; see below), and this user manual.
 It is likely that the folder has a name that reflects the operating system and architecture that the binary file was compiled for (e.g. WhiteboxTools_darwin_amd64).
 Rename this directory to *WBT*.
 Also note, depending on your decompression software, it may be the case that the contents of the *WBT* folder itself contains a sub-directory that actually holds these files.
 If this is the case, be sure to move the contents of the sub-directory into the *WBT* parent directory.

 Using your text editor, create a new Python script file, called *FlowAccumulation.py* within the *FlowAccumExample* directory.
 We will begin by importing the *WhiteboxTools* class from the *whitebox_tools.py* script contained within the *WBT* sub-directory.
 Unfortunately, Python's module system is only able to import classes and function definitions declared in external Python scripts *if these external files are contained somewhere on the Python path or in the directory containing the script file into which you are importing*.
-This is important because based on the project structure that we have established, the *whitebox_tools.py* script is actually contained within a sub-directory of the *FlowAccumExample* directory and is therefore not directly accessible, unless you have previously installed script on the Python path.
+This is important because based on the project structure that we have established, the *whitebox_tools.py* script is actually contained within a sub-directory of the *FlowAccumExample* directory and is therefore not directly accessible, unless you have previously installed the script on the Python path.
 Another, perhaps easier solution to this problem is to create a file named *\_\_init\_\_.py* (those are two leading and trailing underscore characters) within the *FlowAccumExample* directory.
 The presence of this empty file will make Python treat the *WBT* directory as containing packages, in this case, the *whitebox_tools* package.
 For more information, see the Python documentation on [modules and packages](https://docs.python.org/3/tutorial/modules.html#packages).

 At this stage, you should have a project directory structure like that of the Figure 3.